HSB3119-22080296/Group-10/README.md

 * **Volatility range:**

 Homes not close to the river have a wider price range, with some outliers going outside the box.
-This may indicate that even though there are some houses that are not close to the river, they still have a high value, possibly due to other factors such as size or quality of the hous.-
+This may indicate that even though there are some houses that are not close to the river, they still have a high value, possibly due to other factors such as size or quality of the house.

 Homes near rivers have higher average values ​​and less variation than homes not near rivers.
-This shows that a location near the river can ensure a more stable home va
+This shows that a location near the river can ensure a more stable home value

 * **Outliers:**

 There are many outliers at the top of the houses that are not close to the river, which suggests that there are some exceptional houses that command higher prices than the rest in this group.
-These homes may have other features that compensate for not being close to the river (for example, large size, other good locations, or high-end ameni tieConclusionclude: Proximity to the river is an important factor affecting home prices, and homes near the river often command higher prices.
+These homes may have other features that compensate for not being close to the river (for example, large size, other good locations, or high-end amenitie

+Conclusionclude: Proximity to the river is an important factor affecting home prices, and homes near the river often command higher prices.
 However, house prices not near the river also have large dispersion and may depend on factors other than geographical location.